My Research Program is Based at the Georgia Sea Turtle Center / Jekyll Island Authority.

 Diet and Plastic Ingestion of Sea Turtles in the Southeastern United States

 It can be difficult to generate even basic natural history information for large and wide-ranging marine reptiles like sea turtles.
 At the same time, there is increasing interest in whether these animals are susceptible to plastic ingestion.
 We are taking advantage of sea turtles admitted into the GSTC hospital by collecting fecal samples and storing them for analysis.
 This information will help us understand both the natural diet of sea turtles as well as whether they are susceptible to ingesting plastics in the region.

 Interactions Between Recreational Anglers and Sea Turtles

 Although considerable attention has been dedicated to issues surrounding sea turtles and commercial fishing operations, less is known regarding how recreational fishing is impacting these animals, particularly near shore.
 Juvenile Kemp’s Ridley Sea Turtles forage in the region and each year many are accidentally hooked by anglers on fishing piers.
-In collaboration with the Virginia Aquarium, we are generating new information that will help us learn more about how and why this conflict occurs in the hopes of offering recommendations that will reduce impacts to this critically-endangered species.
+In collaboration with multiple partners, we are generating new information that will help us learn more about how and why this conflict occurs in the hopes of offering recommendations that will reduce impacts to this critically-endangered species.